Important information

 To apply for family reunification, you must be in this situation:

-• You have refugee or stateless status or you have subsidiary protection in France
+- You have refugee or stateless person status or you have subsidiary protection in France

-• You were married , in a civil partnership or living as a couple before requesting asylum in France
+- You were married , in a civil partnership or living as a couple before seeking asylum in France

-• You declared your family members to OFPRA at the time of your asylum application
+- You declared your family members to OFPRA when you applied for asylum

-If you are in this situation, certain members of your family can join you as part of a family reunification:
+If you are in this situation, some members of your family can join you as part of family reunification:

-• Your husband, your wife, your PACS partner over 18 years old or the person with whom you lived as a couple in another country before arriving in France.
-Please note, you must be able to prove that you had a stable and continuous life together before requesting asylum in France.
+- Your husband , wife , civil partnership partner over 18 years of age or the person with whom you lived as a couple in another country before arriving in France.
+Please note, you must be able to prove that you had a stable and continuous life together before applying for asylum in France.

-• Your children under the age of 18 born from previous unions of whom you have custody following a foreign judicial decision
+- Your children under 19 years of age born from previous unions of whom you have custody following a foreign court decision

-• Children under the age of 18 of your current husband or wife, PACS partner or the person with whom you were in a relationship, of whom he or she has custody following a foreign legal decision.
-Please note, you must be able to attach the official document of the judicial decision and an authorization from the other parent authorizing the minor child to come to France.
+- Children under 19 of your current husband or wife, civil partner or the person with whom you were in a relationship, of whom he or she has custody following a foreign court decision.
+Please note, you must be able to attach the official document of the court decision and an authorization from the other parent authorizing the minor child to come to France.

 After verifying that family reunification is possible, you must prepare a long-stay visa application file.